Vgr255/Nightmare/Walkthrough/Part 1 - Reactor 1.md

 --------------------
 Cloud-LVL 1 |

+Notes: This guide is created and updated by NeuroSephiroth.
+It is edited, formatted and uploaded by Vgr.
+Any comment regarding the writing style or the general guide should be directed towards NeuroSephiroth.
+Any comment regarding the editing, such as clickable links and embedded images, should be directed towards Vgr.
+Typos and errors can be pointed out to Vgr.

+*Sometimes you will see italic text such as this one; they are comments made by Vgr, the editor, regarding something that was said or otherwise.
+They are not related to the guide, and are not part of the guide.*

 Guide: Alright, so hit "New Game" and get playin'!
 After the intro cutscene, you'll see Zack there.
 Wait, Zack?
 Yeah, he's like a tutorial for this.
 Just a bit of a briefing for what's ahead.
 Go ahead and read it, it's pretty cool.